Expiration Occurs When The Pressure Inside The Lungs Is

 Alveolar Pressure and Airflow

 During expiration, alveolar pressure (the pressure within the alveoli, the tiny air sacs in the lungs) rises above atmospheric pressure.
-This pressure gradient drives air out of the alveoli and through the airways (bronchioles, bronchi, and trachea) until it reaches the external environment.
+This leads to this pressure gradient drives air out of the alveoli and through the airways (bronchioles, bronchi, and trachea) until it reaches the external environment.
 The amount of airflow depends on the magnitude of the pressure gradient and the resistance of the airways.

 Factors that increase airway resistance, such as bronchoconstriction (narrowing of the airways) or mucus accumulation, can impair expiration and lead to conditions like asthma or chronic obstructive pulmonary disease (COPD).
 Understanding these relationships is vital for diagnosing and managing respiratory disorders.